raymondborkowski/tiny-picker/README.md

 ### Folder structure
 The main body of code is in `index.js`

-The tests are in the `test/spec` directory.
+The tests are in the `spec/unit` directory.
 Please follow naming convention with `xxxx.spec.js`

-### Running tests - TODO
+### Running tests

-We use [Feather-test](https://www.npmjs.com/package/feather-test) which is similar to jasmine for unit tests.
-Unless there is a very compelling reason to use something different, please continue using Feather for tests.
-The existing tests are in the spec folder.
-Here are some useful command shortcuts:
+We use [Jasmine](https://jasmine.github.io/api/3.0/global) The existing tests are in the spec folder.

+Please write tests for new additions.
+We use codecov to test for complete unit test coverage.

 #### Run all the tests:

 `npm test`

-#### Run only some tests:

-`npm test --run=nameOfFile`

 ### Before submitting a pull request